my-language-skills/featured-image-for-pressbooks/doc/documentation-technical.md

-# Featured Image Pressboks CPTs Technical Documentation
+# Featured Image for Pressboks CPTs Technical Documentation

 ## Installation and Upgrades
 1. Clone (or copy) this [repository](https://github.com/my-language-skills/pressbooks-featured-image)(not official release yet) to the ```/wp-content/plugins/``` directory